Boyd Archaeological Field School

 • Introduction to modern Indigenous philosophies, worldview and contemporary social issues

-Includes the following:
+Course fee includes the following:

 • 17 days of meals and accommodation

-• School bus to excavation site
+• School bus to the archaeological site

 • Teaching staff